jhomlala/catcher/README.md

 ## Catcher 2 usage

 ### Adding navigator key
-In order to make work Page Report Mode and Dialog Report Mode, you must include navigator key.
-Catcher 2 plugin exposes key which must be included in your MaterialApp or WidgetApp:
+In order to make Page Report Mode and Dialog Report Mode work, you must include navigator key.
+Catcher 2 plugin exposes the key which must be included in your MaterialApp or WidgetApp:

 ```dart
   @override